Åsa Jinder

-Åsa Tindra Jinder (born 9 October 1963 in Upplands Väsby, Stockholm County, Sweden is a Swedish nyckelharpa player, composer, producer, songwriter, author and lecturer.
+Åsa Tindra Jinder (born 9 October 1963) is a Swedish nyckelharpa player, composer, producer, songwriter, author and lecturer.
 She has scored album chart successes in Sweden.

 She lives in Stockholm.
 2006-2017 she lived in Acktjära outside Bollnäs, Hälsingland.

-In 1979 she was the youngest person ever to be awarded the title of Riksspelman or National Folk Musician.
+In 1979 she was the youngest person ever to be awarded the title of Riksspelman for National Folk Musician.
 In 1995 Jinder and vocalist Gunnhild Tvinnereim joined Norwegian/Irish instrumental duo Secret Garden as they won the Eurovision Song Contest with "Nocturne".

 Her daughter Little Jinder is a singer.